NAZI MASSACRE IN RUMBULA FOREST

 On November 25 and 29, 1941, Einsatzgruppe 3 (Special Task Group 3), one of many SS (short for Schutzstaffel) mobile death squads operating behind German front lines, murdered 5,000 “Reich Jews,” that is, German- and Austrian-born Jews.
 These men, women, and children had arrived in the Baltic ghetto at Kaunas, Lithuania’s second largest city, earlier in the month.
 (The tiny Baltic states of Lithuania, Latvia, and Estonia, formerly Soviet Socialist Republics after their occupation by the Red Army in 1940, as well as parts of Northeastern Poland and the western part of Byelorussian Soviet Socialist Republic (now Belarus), made up the German administrative district of Reichskommissariat Ostland between 1941 and 1945.)

-On this date, November 30, 1941, in the Rumbula Forest 9 miles/14½ kilometers south of Riga, capital and major city of the neighboring Baltic state of Latvia (and seat of the Reichskommissariat Ostland), the first of two sets of even more horrific mass murders began.
+On this date, November 30, 1941, in the Rumbula Forest 9 miles/14½ km south of Riga, capital and major city of the neighboring Baltic state of Latvia (and seat of the Reichskommissariat Ostland), the first of 2 sets of even more horrific mass murders began.
 (The second set occurred the following month, on December 8.)
 Roughly 24,000 of the victims were so-called (by the Nazis) “unproductive” (“unwertvoller”) Latvian Jews from the overcrowded Riga Ghetto, a 16‑block area known as Maskavas Forštate (Moscow Suburb), where 32,000 lived.
-Additional victims were approximately 1,000 Reich Jews who had left Berlin two days before on the first of 19 transport trains to Riga.
-Second only to the Babi Yar massacre in the Soviet Ukraine (September 29–30, 1941, when Germans and local collaborators killed 33,771 Jews in a single operation), the Rumbula massacre was the biggest two-day Holocaust atrocity until Nazi Germany introduced extermination camps in Poland in 1942.
+Additional victims were approximately 1,000 Reich Jews who had left Berlin 2 days before on the first of 19 transport trains to Riga.
+Second only to the Babi Yar massacre in the Soviet Ukraine (September 29–30, 1941, when Germans and local collaborators killed 33,771 Jews in a single operation), the Rumbula massacre was the biggest 2‑day Holocaust atrocity until Nazi Germany introduced extermination camps in Poland in 1942.

-The Rumbula massacre was carried out by Einsatzgruppe A, which was assigned to Army Group North commanded by Field Marshal Wilhelm Ritter von Leeb, whose forces had overrun the three Baltic states in June and July 1941 and began an 874‑day siege of the Soviets’ Baltic port and second largest city, Leningrad (part of Operation Barbarossa) on September 8, 1941.
+The Rumbula massacre was carried out by Einsatzgruppe A, which was assigned to Army Group North commanded by Field Marshal Wilhelm Ritter von Leeb, whose forces had overrun the 3 tiny Baltic states in June and July 1941 and began an 874‑day siege of the Soviets’ Baltic port and second largest city, Leningrad (part of Operation Barbarossa) on September 8, 1941.
 Einsatzgruppe A was aided by a unit of Latvians known as the Arajs Commando and to some extent by Latvian auxiliary police.
 Of the 40,000 Jews living in Riga (about 10 percent of the city’s population) when the Germans invaded the Baltic states in July 1941, only 4,800 were still alive by the end of the year.
-By late 1943 almost all Latvian Jews (out of approximately 66,000 at the start of the Nazi occupation) had perished in further SS “actions” (the Nazi euphemism for murder; for example, in gas vans), or had been worked to death in Latvia’s infamous Salaspils concentration camp, 11 miles/almost 17 kilometers from Riga, or had been transported to other concentration and death camps.
+By late 1943 almost all Latvian Jews (out of approximately 66,000 at the start of the Nazi occupation) had perished in further SS “actions” (the Nazi euphemism for murder; for example, in gas vans), or had been worked to death in Latvia’s infamous Salaspils concentration camp, 11 miles/almost 17 km from Riga, or had been transported to other concentration and death camps.

 Holocaust in Riga, Latvia, 1941–1945